 - Trust your instincts.
 If you think there’s something not quite right, then immediately sever all contact with the person.

-How to report an online dating scam
+How to report a Valentine’s Day dating scam

 MetaCompliance specialises in creating the best Cyber Security awareness training available on the market.
 Get in touch for further information on our extensive range of Cyber Security awareness courses.